 (On a side note the image above caught my curiosity whilst in the editing stages.
 The window to the far right housing a most unexpected and eerie figure…)

 For those who know me, know that I am not someone who enjoys churches.
 Preferring to admire from afar, and attributing this to an irrational case of claustrophobia.
-The church in this Monastery however proved to be an exception, providing a weird sense of calm, something which contrasted brilliantly against such a splay of golden opulence.
+The church in the monastery of Sao Martinho De Tibaes however proved to be an exception, providing a weird sense of calm, something which contrasted brilliantly against such a splay of golden opulence.

-Perhaps such sensations could be connected to the mysterious apparition from above?
+Perhaps such sensations could be connected to the mysterious apparition from the above set of photos?

 There is no denying the resplendence and grace that exudes this church.
 Originally erected in place of an Ancient Roman church back in 1628, adopting Late Renaissance architecture and formed in a traditional Latin cross shape.
 However its white washed walls in company with gold filigree and carvings and the rich mahogany features, coalescing with slight marble embellishments depict strong influences of Baroque and Rococo touches through the years.
 This is a site rich in religious artwork and craftsmanship, and it’s hard not to spend the afternoon away simply gazing in awe.
 Especially when it comes to the alter and the upper choir which contains a plethora of works to survey.
 Which also includes an grand wooden bookstand featuring a centuries old liturgical book.

-The Monastery itself dates back to the 6th Century.
+The Monastery of Sao Martinho De Tibaes itself dates back to the 6th Century.
 And its interiors and grounds respectfully pay homage to opulence and craftsmanship expected from such times.
 While majority of this Monastery remains vacant and sparse, there are still countless rooms, points of interest and antique pieces to admire.
 Pieces like apothecary jars, Azulejos, carver chairs and interior features are generous throughout.
 And unlike the interiors at the Paco Dos Duques, there is a strong sense of continuity and identity here.

 I can not stress just how sizeable this entire Monastery is.
 Nor how freely accessible, leaving one with countless hallways and rooms to venture.
 So I’d highly recommend setting aside an entire day for your visit.
 There is a small fee for entry but it is well worth it.
 And located adjacent to the entry, the cemetery cloister (featured in images 4 and 5) is a most darling sight.
 Stately Tuscan style columns that frame a courtyard abundant in roses to one side, and vibrant Azulejo tiles narrating tales with illustrations on the other.
 Of course the wooden coiffured ceilings was also rather mesmerising and highly covetable.